avigewirtz/avigewirtz.github.io-/git/acquiring-a-git-repository.md

 #### Recording Changes To Our Repository <a href="#checking_status" id="checking_status"></a>

-An important command we'll be using is git status.
+Now that we understand the components of a Git repository, let's get into the nitty gritty of recording changes to the repository.
+An important command we'll be using is git status, which tells us the status of our working tree.
 At this point, if we invoke git status, it'll tell us that our working tree is "clean":

 <figure><img src="../.gitbook/assets/Screenshot 2024-04-04 at 5.10.37 PM.png" alt=""><figcaption></figcaption></figure>